 This is an excellent area for certain exercises such as deadlift and squats.

 Furthermore, Saigon Sports Club offers plenty of martial arts classes.
-Below are some of the most popular ones:
+The classes are suitable for both beginners and advanced users, and below are some of the most popular ones:

 - Muay Thai